 I have done a lot of charity work and I can see the same patterns emerge in the Open Source community: if you are successful at doing something altruistic, then there will be people who attack you.
 Privileged members of a toxic community feel it is their moral duty to create do-not-hire lists, “call people out” with a hot-take, and contact your employer if you have an argument.
 If they arbitrarily don’t like you, they will call you a Nazi like a 17th century villager crying Witch!

 I’ve not only experienced these things personally, but I’ve seen them happen to contributors from marginalised backgrounds.
 To the commentators who assume that I must be a far-right conservative: please engage your brain for a moment.
 I’m a vocal advocate of free software, free education and free healthcare, and I live in a country with a socialist government that I voted for.

 So how do you avoid having your career harmed by contributing to Open Source?
 It’s actually very simple: do not use your real name.
-In addition, hide your location, gender, race, political alignment, and sexual orientation.
+In addition, hide your location, gender, race, political alignment, religion, and sexual orientation.

 Create multiple email addresses, create multiple github accounts, and use hacker names.
 If one of your accounts is attacked for wrongthink, then there is no consequence for your character or career.
 Learn to use `git config user.email` effectively.